-As part of a recent survey of their SME customer base, Right Fuel Card analysed how positive businesses feel about the next 12 months and highlight any specific challenges different industries are facing.
+As part of a recent survey of their SME customer base, Right Fuel Card analysed how positive businesses feel about the next 12 months and highlighted any specific challenges different industries are facing.

 Although businesses across a variety of sectors are more optimistic about the future than they were 12 months ago, those who work in agriculture and farming still have long-term concerns.
 There’s also little desire to move to alternative fuels despite the recent advancements in greener technology.